 MORE THAN JUST a Roof and a bed – an opportunity to rebuild lives

-We provide temporary accommodation for single homeless adults at our purpose built 44 bed hostel, The Elms.
-In addition, the Move On and Resettlement Services offer support in rented accommodation for people who are ready to take the next step on from The Elms, however still require support around independent living
+We provide temporary accommodation for single homeless adults at our purpose built 44-bed hostel, The Elms.
+In addition, our Move On and Resettlement services offer support in rented accommodation for people who are ready to take the next step on from The Elms.

 As well as providing accommodation, these services aim to keep people off the streets and equip them with the confidence and the skills they need to get back into independent living, regain employability and take the next positive step in their lives.